Philosophy For Grades 5-6

 - Most girls prefer cleats (soccer cleats are fine though they do sell lacrosse-specific pairs)

-- Equipment can be purchased at Velocity Lacrosse (West Chester), Play it Again Sports (go early or it’s gone) and most major sporting goods retailers.
+- Equipment can be purchased at Velocity Lacrosse (West Chester), Play it Again Sports (go early or it’s gone, , although we do not recommend buying a used stick) and most major sporting goods retailers.

 Games are 12v12 and played on a full, regulation size field.
 We play: